Jollepoker/jollepoker.github.io/src/apps/nepSchedule/data/schedule README.txt

 title, titleLogo, lEmote, rEmote and comment,
 These can be used to fill the schedule.
 Rules:
-A schedule layout HAS to include ONLY ONE of the "title" types A schedule layout HAS to be accompanied with the scheduled time (Format example: 2024-04-08T16:00:00.000+01:00) The components gets put on the schedule in the order specified A schedule can also have different settings set to true for additional display effects However, only one setting can be used at a time.
+A schedule layout HAS to be accompanied with the scheduled time (Format example: 2024-04-08T16:00:00.000+01:00) The order of the specified components is not important for the current layout A schedule can also have different settings set to true for additional display effects However, only one setting can be used at a time.

 These are the settings:
-discord, glitter, canceled
+discord, glitter, canceled, hideDate

 There are no issues in saving mutliple weeks worth of schedule, no matter if the weeks are in the past or the future.

-More than 2 streams a day is currently NOT supported.
+More than 9 streams a week is currently NOT supported.

 Examples components:
 Title